pimcore/data-hub/doc/01_Installation_and_Upgrade/01_Upgrade_Notes.md

 ## 1.5.0
 - When "Skip Permission Check" is active in a GraphQL configuration, the "Workspaces" settings are also skipped
-- It is possible to add more than one API-key per configuration now.
+- It is possible to add more than one API key per configuration now.
 Therefore, the API keys get stored as an array in the configuration.
 Configurations from previous versions are still supported, but they get converted to the new format as soon as they get saved.
 - Added "Translation Listing" and "Translation" to the Generic Types